-We are seeking to leverage our immune medicine platform to develop a pipeline of future disease-specific research, diagnostic and therapeutic products and services.
-For example, we are developing our TCR-Antigen Map with a view toward continually generating signals and advancing target discovery.
-In addition, we are developing certain therapeutic product candidates under our collaboration agreement with Genentech by leveraging our platform to identify TCRs that can be engineered into personalized cellular immunotherapies.
-In 2022, we paused T-Detect commercialization efforts in individual indications after launching T-Detect COVID and T-Detect Lyme.
-Each indication of T-Detect required significant commercial and regulatory investments to bring to market.
-Other developments may also incur significant expenses to advance, and may not be successful, which may have a material adverse effect on our expenses or revenue.
+We are seeking to leverage our immune medicine platform to develop a pipeline of future disease-specific research, diagnostic and therapeutic products.
+For example, we continually expand our immunomics database and antigen-annotated TCR-Antigen Map with a view toward continually advancing target antigen discovery to leverage in developing therapies such as prophylactic or therapeutic antibodies.
+In addition, we are developing certain therapeutic product candidates under our collaboration agreement with Genentech by leveraging our platform to identify TCRs that can be engineered into personalized cellular therapeutic products.